Stay at The Real Life “Dirty Dancing Resort” – Mountain Lake Lodge (“Kellerman’s Mountain House”)

-If you’ve followed our “Things We Love” series on the blog, you’ve heard me talk of my love for (or slight obsession with) the film “Dirty Dancing”.
-I saw this film when I was 8 years old (censorship wasn’t a big deal for us 80’s kids) and remember it being one of the first times I felt truly inspired as a kid, and having my 1st celebrity crush on the suave and striking Patrick Swayze (RIP beautiful man).
+If you’ve followed our “Things We Love” series on the blog, you’ve heard me talk of my love for (or slight obsession with) the film “Dirty Dancing” before.
+I saw this film when I was 8 years old (censorship wasn’t a big deal for us 80’s kids) and remember it being one of the first times I felt truly inspired in my youth, and also having my 1st celebrity crush on the suave and striking Patrick Swayze (RIP beautiful man).

 About 2 years ago, after seeing the film on TV replay, I googled “where the movie dirty dancing was filmed” and came across a search hit for the “real” Kellerman’s Mountain House – Mountain Lake Lodge.
 My heart went “ga-gung” and I couldn’t believe there was actually a place to visit where Baby had the time of her life with Johnny!